korbnic/getLink/README.md

 The getLink add-in can be accessed in two ways when a file is selected:

-1. By right-clicking a file.
+1. By right-clicking a file(or group of files).
 1. By a button on the file data card.
 [See Adding a Button to a File Data Card](#adding-a-button-to-a-file-data-card)

 ![Image 06](./images/img06.png)

 ![Image 07](./images/img07.png)

-**Note:** Since add-in only works with individual files, the button cannot be effectively added to the folder data card, and the right-click menu will not work if a folder(or a group of files) is selected.
+**Note:** Since add-in only works with individual files, the button cannot be effectively added to the folder data card, and the right-click menu will not work if a folder is selected.

 ## Use the Tool